-Choose the best answer for each question.
+Select the best answer for all of the questions.

-These practice tests are part of our GED online prep.
-Taking practice tests is very important because they indicate what your knowledge gaps are.
+Taking several practice tests is important because they will indicate what your knowledge and skills gaps are.

-You are allowed to take one of the four GED tests at a time, so prepare for one subject area, take that test, and move on to the next subject field.
+You have the liberty to sit for the GED subtests one at a time.
+So get optimally prepared for one subject test, pass that portion, and move on to get all set for the next subject field.

-When preparing for the GED test, the most common slipup is forgetting to block some time for learning.
+When students prepare for the GED exam, one of the most common slipups is not blocking time for learning.

-The second common mistake that leads to failing the GED test is the fact that students spend too much time on one question and end up not making it through the whole test.
+A second very common mistake that leads to not passing the GED test is that so many students will spend way too much of their precious time on just one question so that they won’t be able to make it through the whole test.

 Last Updated on